cha2hyun/nestjs-prisma-starter-kakao-oauth-jwt/README.md

 <br>

-#### Fourth, Using `id` on `kakao user information` to validate if user are already exist on database or not.
-If not it will create new user. and return JWT token generated with userId
+#### Fourth, utilizing the `id` from `kakao user information` to validate wheater the user already exist on database.
+If not it will create a new user and generate a JWT token associated with the `userId`, returning it.

 ```ts
 async createUser(payload: SignupInput): Promise<Token> {